zamrokk/marketpulse/docs/src/deploy.md

       export default PolymarktethModule;
       ```

-   1. Start a local Ethereum node and deploy the contract
+   1. Start a local Ethereum node

       ```bash
       npx hardhat node
+      ```

+   1. Deploy the contract using hardhat ignition

+      ```bash
       npx hardhat ignition deploy ignition/modules/Polymarkteth.ts --reset --network localhost
       ```

       > Note : You can choose to work with a local Ethereum node but we recommend to use Etherlink testnet as it is persistent, free and most tools, indexers, etc... are already deployed.
 Check that your contract can deployed without problem, stop the node and pass to the next step

-1. Deploy the contract on Etherlink
+1. Deploy the contract on Etherlink (testnet)

+   > Note : if you local node is running, just kill the process as it is no more needed

    1. A custom network to Etherlink (and Etherlink testnet) needs to be registered.
 Edit the Hardhat configuration file **hardhat.config.ts**